acceleratedscience/openad-website/README.md

 ### Architecture

-- All content lives inside markdown files in the [/main](main) directory.
+- All content lives inside markdown files in the [/main](main) directory
-- Navigation and all other site settings are controlled from [mkdocs.yml](mkdocs.yml).
+- Navigation and all other site settings are controlled from [mkdocs.yml](mkdocs.yml)
-- The homepage as well as certain components use HTML overrides, more on which below.
+- The homepage as well as certain components use HTML overrides, more on which below
-- The build is written to [/site](site).
+- The build is written to [/site](site)
-- A GitHub workflow called [ci.yml](.github/workflows/ci.yml) runs the build command and stores the build files into a branch called `gh-pages`, which is connected to our URL via GitHub Pages (see [Hosting & Domain Name](#hosting--domain-name) below).
+- A GitHub workflow called [ci.yml](.github/workflows/ci.yml) runs the build command and stores the build files into a branch called `gh-pages`, which is connected to our URL via GitHub Pages (see [Hosting & Domain Name](#hosting--domain-name) below)

 <br>